stefanrueger/urboot/docs/background.md

 task successfully.
 Watchdog timeout resets the MCU just like an external reset.
 When the bootloader is entered under this condition, though, it then normally jumps directly to the application.
-However, when the bootloader was compiled with dual-boot support, it first checks external SPI flash memory to see it contains a new sketch, in which case a copy of it is burned from external memory onto internal flash.
+However, when the bootloader was compiled with dual-boot support, it first checks external SPI flash memory to see if it contains a new sketch, in which case a copy of it is burned from external memory onto internal flash.
 The idea is that the application sketch could have been written to receive a new version via a radio and have placed it onto the external SPI flash memory before issuing a WDT reset.
 Hence, this dual-boot property is also called over the air programming,